ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

   you point to the object of your assertion (the thing you want to check);
-- through the method ``described_as`` you can optionally specify a custom message be printed when the assertion fails (usually to describe the expected behavior, the context and the motivation of the assertion);
+- through the method ``described_as`` you can optionally specify a custom message be printed when the assertion fails (usually to describe the expected behaviour, the context and the motivation of the assertion);
 - after that construct, you can chain other assertions, each of which will check a specific condition on the object of the assertion.